 - Drizzle melted chocolate over slices and top with coconut and nuts.

-For a lower-sugar option substitute 2 tablespoons of natural peanut butter for the chocolate chips and proceed with recipe.
+Lower-sugar option: substitute 2 tablespoons of natural peanut butter for the chocolate chips and proceed with the recipe.

 Nutrition Information:Yield: 2 Serving Size: Half of Recipe

 Amount Per Serving: Calories: 161Total Fat: 10.1gSaturated Fat: 4.4gCholesterol: 0mgSodium: 2mgCarbohydrates: 17.3gFiber: 4.5gSugar: 12.7gProtein: 2.7g